ghinda/ghinda.github.com/_posts/2011-10-21-css-toggle-switches.md

 layout: post
 ---

-*Update December 2012:*
+> **Update December 2012**
+>

-The latest version of the toggle switch has full mobile support and easy integration with [Twitter Bootstrap](http://ghinda.net/css-toggle-switch/bootstrap.html) or [ZURB Foundation](http://ghinda.net/css-toggle-switch/foundation.html).
+> The latest version of the toggle switch has full mobile support and easy integration with [Twitter Bootstrap](http://ghinda.net/css-toggle-switch/bootstrap.html) or [ZURB Foundation](http://ghinda.net/css-toggle-switch/foundation.html).
+>

-See the latest demos: [CSS Toggle Switch](http://ghinda.net/css-toggle-switch/).
+> See the latest demos: [CSS Toggle Switch](http://ghinda.net/css-toggle-switch/).

-***

 Back in August I saw [Orman Clark](http://www.premiumpixels.com)'s latest work at the time, a [set of beautiful toggle switches](http://www.premiumpixels.com/freebies/sort-switches-toggles-psd/), and decided I'd have a go at creating a functional version of them.